infoshihab/Docker-on-AWS-EC2/README.md

 docker images
 docker rm container_id --> remove the image (Step -1)
 docker rmi image_id --> delete the image (Step -2)

+TrubleSooting Commands

+dcoker logs Container_ID

+docker exec -it Container_ID/bin/bash
+(^ we use this command for running container , for running additional command we use that ) (^Allow us to access the terminal or shall of our running container)